zefhub/zef-docs/docs/documentation-overview.md

 ## Feature List
 (this is a work in progress, not all things considered features are listed)
-- Start using ZefDB in a Local-First approach, switch to distributed and automatic persistence any time
+- Start using ZefDB in a [[ZefDoc - ZefDB Local-First Mode |Local-First]] approach, switch to distributed and automatic persistence any time